arunelectrosoft/arunelectrosoft/blogContents/_Projects/Jekyll/2018-09-22-LearningJekyll-Setup.md

 title:  "WebPage using Jekyll & GithubPages"
 date:   2018-09-22
 categories: Blogging
-published: false
+published: true
 ---

-Jekyll Installation is simple.

-Refer to
+### what is Jekyll ?
+It is a static website ( website using plain html) generator.
+Jekyll will help to create website and push to github pages.

+### JEKYLL Installation on Local PC.
-<b> <a href="https://jekyllrb.com/docs/" > JEKYLL DOCUMENTATION </a> </b>
+Jekyll Installation is very simple.
+Refer to <b> <a href="https://jekyllrb.com/docs/" > JEKYLL DOCUMENTATION </a> </b>

-1. Install Ruby
+Step 1: Install Ruby
+Step 2: Execute following commands in the command prompt, at the location desired project folder.

-2. $sudo gem install jekyll bundle
+> $sudo gem install jekyll bundle
-3. $sudo jekyll new website_name
+> $sudo jekyll new website_name

+Donot use sudo for the below command. when trying to do jekyll serve.
-4. $sudo jekyll serve
+>$bundle exec jekyll serve

-5. Working with Blog for GitHub Pages
+### Working with Blog for GitHub Pages

-   $ bundle update
+> $ bundle update
-   $ sudo bundle exec jekyll clean && sudo bundle exec jekyll server --baseurl ""
+> $ bundle exec jekyll clean && bundle exec jekyll server --baseurl ""
 Above command will host the static site in local host http://127.0.0.1:4000

+Always use '$bundle update' command to keep the gems up to date.
+If any the gems are missing locally, it can be corrected using

+> $bundle add <gemname>
+> $bundle add webrick
+> $bundle add faraday-retry
+The above command solved one webrick loading error in Jekyll 3.9.3 version.

-what is Jekyll ?
+### Again what is Jekyll ?
 It is a static website ( website using plain html) generator.

 What are the default folders ?